 The pilot research project on Land Management under Kenya's New Constitution was funded by the LSE's International Inequalities Insititute.
 Here is the Working Paper (LSE ID WP 178 link).
 It is forthcoming in Feb.
 2019 in African Affairs with Alex Dyzenhaus, Catherine Gateri, Seth Ouma, James Owino, Achiba Gargule, Jacqueline Klopp, and Ambreena Manji as co-authors.

 The Spatial Inequalities in African Political Economy Project (Jan.
-2017+) is funded by LSE's RIIF Seed Fund and an ESRC Research Grant supporting our work for 40 months, starting in January 2018.
+2017+) is funded by LSE's RIIF Seed Fund and (since Jan.
+2018) by an ESRC Research Grant supporting our work for the next 40 months.
 My collaborators are Michael Wahman, Fibian Lukalo of Kenya's NLC, Leigh Gardner, and Andrew Linke.
-Others who have worked or are now working on the project are Jennifer Kohler, Cristin Fergus, Johan Ahlback, Yohan Iddawela, Daisy Sibun, and Viktor Selanius of the LSE, Sandra Joireman and Kimberley Browne of Univ. of Richmond and the Spatial Analysis Lab team at UR (including Griffen Walsh, Lauren Scheffey, and Meg Carroll) and Paddy Makene, Shiela Pamba, and Maureen Jerono of the NLC in Nairobi (pictured below).
+Others who have worked or are now working on the project are Jennifer Kohler, Cristin Fergus, Johan Ahlback, Yohan Iddawela, Daisy Sibun, and Viktor Selanius of the LSE, Sandra Joireman and Kimberley Browne of Univ. of Richmond and the Spatial Analysis Lab team at UR (including Griffen Walsh, Lauren Scheffey, and Meg Carroll and Nina Mauney) and Paddy Makene, Shiela Pamba, and Maureen Jerono of the NLC in Nairobi (pictured below).
 See our blog posts here and here and in Nov.
 2019, here.
 Dr. Stephan Kyburz (PhD, Econ, Bern 2016) joined the project as a full-time post-doc in August 2019.
 LSE IR undergraduate student Eva Richter is our research assistant.

 The "Vie sociale du certificat foncier" project in Côte d'Ivoire continues in Fall 2018 in collaboration with Dr. P. Brice Bado at CERAP in Abidjan.
 Originally funded as a LSE STICERD pilot study, this continues as part of the Center for Public Authority research program at the LSE (CPAID) and is substantively linked to the "Preferences for Titling" stream of the Spatial Inequality project The STICERD pilot resulted in a paper that appears in JMAS 56/2 (2018) as "Shifting visions of property under competing political regimes: Changing uses of Côte d'Ivoire 1998 land law."
 Three MSc students are CERAP are currently engaged in the "Vie social du certificat foncier" project: Aristide Dion, Irigo Zibo, and Ismael Sonogo (at left).
 In the photo below you see us in the Dept. of Daloa to discuss land certification (Feb.
 2019).
 Read our Sept.
 2019 blog post here.